Sustainable and resilient transport amidst persistent disruptions, climate risks and geopolitical concerns

-Infrastructure, including transport infrastructure, directly and indirectly influences the attainment of all the SDGsSustainable Development Goal, including 92 per cent of the 169 individual targets -—
+Infrastructure, including transport infrastructure, significantly impacts the attainment of all SDGsSustainable Development Goal, influencing 92 per cent of the 169 individual targets -—

 – ‒